run2000/compactbeans/README.txt

 License
 -------

-The license is the same as for openjdk7 itself.
+The license is the same as for OpenJDK7 itself.
 That is, GPL version 2 only, with the "Classpath" exception as described in the LICENSE file.

-This can be found on the openjdk web site at http://openjdk.java.net/legal/gplv2+ce.html
+This can be found on the OpenJDK web site at http://openjdk.java.net/legal/gplv2+ce.html

 Design goals
 ------------

-Track and keep consistent with the openjdk implementation and future releases of openjdk.
+Track and keep consistent with the OpenJDK implementation and future releases of OpenJDK.

 API compatibility as much as possible.
 In the simplest case, a package import rename is all that is required.